-Finally, assuming the text will be sent to a journal or academic publisher for preparation, after receiving the corrected text back from the author, I do a final edit (typically in MS Word) of the translated text for consistency and remaining syntax issues a week or more later.
-This break gives me a fresh view on the text.
+Finally, assuming the text will be published for a wider audience, I do a final copyedit (lektura – typically in MS Word) of the translated text for consistency and remaining syntax issues.
+Ideally, I do this a week or more later as the break gives me a fresh view on the text.
 All the consistency issues that copyeditors focus on (e.g. -ize/-ise endings) can also be tackled at this stage.
 I use editing software: PerfectIt and The Editor’s Toolkit to ensure a high level of consistency.
 This is not achieved during the translation phase as it is impossible to focus on all the different levels of language at the same time.
-It can also be useful to have another round of copyediting/proofreading completed by someone else before final publication.
+It can also be useful to have another round of copyediting, proofreading, or both, completed by someone else before final publication.

 Occasionally I am asked to check the final document after it has been formatted for publication, checking PDF proofs for layout and language errors.
 This is called proofreading or korektura.
 I normally charge for this separately, and if you want the very best job, it is a good idea to hire someone else (i.e. not the translator) for this.